How to Recoup

-"The Stinger by Recoup Fitness provides all the benefits of a traditional Self Myofacial Release (foam rolling) in combination with Cryotherapy (Ice Massage).
+"The Recoup Cold Roller provides all the benefits of a traditional Self Myofacial Release (foam rolling) in combination with Cryotherapy (Ice Massage).
 These two forms of muscle therapy help to decrease inflammation, aid in post workout recovery, and allow specific treatment for areas in need.

-By applying the cold steel surface of the stinger the muscle will release metabolic waste products and toxins which become build up in the muscle after exercising.
+By applying the pressure with the cold roller the muscle will release metabolic waste products and toxins which become build up in the muscle after exercising.
 In addition, Self Myofacial Release impacts the Golgi Tendon Organs and allows the muscle to relax.
-Once the muscle is relaxed the cold aspect of The Stinger allows for a decrease in inflammation.
+Once the muscle is relaxed the cold aspect of product allows for a decrease in inflammation.

 -Rob Van Valkenburgh

 Director of NFL Combine Prep/ D1 Head Trainer / Assistant Athlete Director at Purdue

 After a workout, day at work, or any type of activity the body needs to repair itself for the next day.
 It does so with the help of blood vessels that bring oxygen to your muscle tissue while removing waste products of exercise — the most common being lactic acid.
 Too much lactic acid build-up can cause your muscles to function poorly and will often lead to fatigue.
 An ice bath will immediately reduce swelling while flushing lactic acid out of your body.
 When you sit in an ice bath — or when you rub a cup of ice on the muscles you just trained —the cold causes your blood vessels to tighten.
 This helps drain the lactic acid out of your tired muscles.
 When you get out of the bath, your muscle tissue warms back up, causing a return of oxygenated blood to help your muscles recover.